adrianoes/selenium-and-pytest-expandtesting_api_and_web/README.md

 - It was observed that Selenium performance is better when functions are called from the same test file than the test script.
 - Features to scroll to element were presenting fail behavior alongside with complications to find the element due to iframes in the screen.
 Arrow down workaround was used to solve this problem.
 This solution fits the 1980x1080 screen resolution.
 - Always double check the best selector with the help of SelectorsHub google extension.
+- The undetected-chromedriver library will remove adds from the screen.
 - Trust ChatGPT.